 For boat sporting aficionados, the Bayview Yacht Club's Port Huron to Mackinac Race is recognized as one of the most challenging freshwater boat races in the world as racers sail Michigan's Great Lakes to Mackinac Island.

-Other headline events include the Vans Warped Tour, The Maker Faire at The Henry Ford Museum, and the Concours d'Elegance of America in Plymouth, Michigan, which boasts more than 300 classic and historically relevant vehicles ranging from the Gas Light era to Modern Collectables.
+Other headline events include the Maker Faire at The Henry Ford Museum, and the Concours d'Elegance of America in Plymouth, Michigan, which boasts more than 300 classic and historically relevant vehicles ranging from the Gas Light era to Modern Collectables.

 08 of 12